 Almost home again to Mount Isa.

 Diamantina Power Station on the outskirts of Mount Isa.
-Home after a 1000kms in three days.
+Home after a 1000km trip in three days.